-Mary Swander is the Poet Laureate of Iowa, the Artistic Director of Swander Woman Productions, and the Executive Director of AgArts, a non-profit designed to imagine and promote healthy food systems through the arts.
-Her latest book is a collection of essays called The Sunny Side from Route 3 Press.
+Mary Swander, Poet Laureate of Iowa from 2009 to 2019, is the Artistic Director of Swander Woman Productions, and the Executive Director of AgArts, a non-profit designed to imagine and promote healthy food systems through the arts.
+Her latest book is Adeste Fideles in Chinese, one of a series on Swander’s interactions with her Amish neighbors, published by Route 3 Press.

 Her most recent book of poetry is The Girls on the Roof (Turning Point/Word Tech, 2009), a Mississippi River flood narrative.
 Swander tours a performance of The Girls on the Roof for the stage with Eulenspiegel Puppet Theatre.